 What Is Shirazi Salad?

-Similar to Meditteranean Cucumber and Tomato Salad, Shirazi is a flavoursome Persian salad that is popular across Iran.
-The name Shirazi refers to the southern city in Iran (Shiraz).
-Whilst the history of Shirazi salad is not very long (since tomatoes were not introduced in the region until the late 19th century), it has quickly gained popularity across the country (and the world) due to its simplicity, wonderful flavour and versatility.
+Similar to Meditteranean Cucumber and Tomato Salad and Israeli Salad, Shirazi is a flavoursome Persian salad that is popular across Iran.
+The name Shirazi refers to the city in Southwestern Iran (Shiraz).
+Whilst the history of Shirazi salad is not very long (since tomatoes were not introduced in the region until the late 19th century), it has quickly gained popularity across the country (and the world) due to its simplicity, wonderful fresh flavour and versatility.

-Typically made with cucumber, tomato, red onion and tart dressing flavoured with dried mint, this salad certainly doesn’t lack in flavour.
+Typically made with crisp Persian cucumbers, frim tomatoes, red onion and tart dressing flavoured with dry mint, this salad certainly doesn’t lack in flavour.
 Our version of this Iranian salad uses a mixture of fresh mint and coriander and has an addition of yellow pepper too!

 Ingredients and Substitutes